 If you added the minified Angular.min.js, select Release.
 This version is helpful in the production environment because the file size is significantly smaller.

-To install AngularJS in an empty project through Bower
+Install AngularJS in an empty project with Bower

 Click Run 'npm install' in the popup: